 Prior to the COVID-19 pandemic, Boston experienced job growth in industries such as professional and scientific services, finance and insurance, which require commercial office space.
 This employment growth drove an increase in demand for office space in Boston.
-During the pandemic, many office workers began working from home and it is still unclear when and to what extent these workers will return to work in office.
+During the pandemic, many office workers began working from home and a substantial share have yet to return to work in-person.